sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * NICE: The nauty clone for computing automorphism groups of graphs, and computing isomorphism.
 It has been converted to Pyrex, but it could still stand much optimization.

- * Wishlist: I (Robert Miller) have a wishlist from Chris Godsil, which is becoming more and more a reality.
-It would be great if we could complete the list this week.
+ * Wishlist from Chris Godsil: It would be great if we could complete the list this week.

  * Electrical Networks, Jim Morrow's REU: Graphs with boundary are already in sage, but there are probably some useful constructions for Jim's summer REU that are not implemented yet.
 Especially data structures, perhaps an ElectricalNetworks class...